 Threat intelligence is a way of looking at signature data from previously seen attacks and comparing it to enterprise data to identify threats.
-This makes it particularly effective at detecting known threats, but not unknown.
-Threat intelligence is frequently used to great effect in Security Information and Event Management (SIEM), antivirus, Intrusion Detection System (IDS), and web proxy technologies.
+This makes it particularly effective at detecting known threats, but not unknown, threats.
+Known threats are those that are recognizable because the malware or attacker infrastructure has been identified as associated with malicious activity.

 Instead of waiting for a threat to appear in the organization's network, a threat hunt enables security analysts to actively go out into their own network, endpoints, and security technology to look for threats or attackers that may be lurking as-yet undetected.
 This is an advanced technique generally performed by veteran security and threat analysts.

 By employing a combination of these proactively defensive methods, a security team can monitor the security of the organization's employees, data, and critical assets.
 They’ll also increase their chances of quickly detecting and mitigating a threat.